emiridbest/emiridbest/README.md

 - 👋 Hi, I’m @emiridbest
-- 👀 I’m interested in blocckchain tech
+- 👀 I’m interested in blocckchain tech, healthcare economics and telemedicine.
-- 🌱 I’m currently learning solidity
 - 💞️ I’m looking to collaborate on healthcare and fintech solutions
 - 📫 How to reach me http://twitter.com/emiridbest